-Fees.-Civil Engineering 1FA, 1FB, \$5; Civil Engineering 3, \$25.
+Fees.-The fees required for Civil Engineering 1FA-1FB are \$5 per half-year; for Civil Engineering 3 the fee is \$25.

 Students who have not had trigonometry in the high school must elect course C before they will be admitted to any further work except course 8 or course 2.